Historians held about 3,300 jobs in 2018. The largest employers of historians were as follows:

-The median annual wage for historians was $52,480 in May 2012.
+The median annual wage for historians was $63,680 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $27,020, and the top 10 percent earned more than $97,930.
+The lowest 10 percent earned less than $29,760, and the highest 10 percent earned more than $114,810.

-In May 2012, the median annual wages for historians in the top three industries employing historians were as follows:
+In May 2019, the median annual wages for historians in the top industries in which they worked were as follows:

-Employment of historians is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of historians is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.

-Historians will experience faster employment growth outside of the federal government in historical societies, research organizations, and historical consulting firms.
-However, many types of organizations that employ historians depend on donations or public funding.
-Thus, employment growth from 2012 to 2022 will depend largely on the amount of funding available.
+Many organizations that employ historians, such as historical societies and historical consulting firms, depend on donations or public funding.
+Thus, employment growth from 2018 to 2028 will depend largely on the amount of funding available.

-Because historians have broad training and education in writing, analytical research, and critical thinking, they can apply their skills to many different occupations—for example, as writers and authors, editors, postsecondary teachers, high school teachers, or policy analysts.
+Because historians have broad training and education in writing, analytical research, and critical thinking, they can apply their skills to many different occupations.
+Thus, many people with history degrees do not compete for the limited number of historian positions.